 Mallorca City Cycling

 Palma, the capital of Mallorca has most cars per capital in Spain and the numbers are still growing.
 There aren’t any designated cycle paths on the roads in Palma so cycling can be dangerous.There is however a stretch of pedestrian promenade that runs for about 12 kilometres.
-It goes all the way from Palma City to s’Arenal.
+It goes all the way from Palma City to s’Arenal where you can get on some minor B roads and access other parts of the island.
+Although once you have got your ‘Guia del Ciclista’ map you can plan whether to exit Palma City North, South, East or West!
+Here I am merely making some suggesstions and offering ideas

 Specialist Cycling Hotels

-You can also find hotels and apartments that specialise in cycling.
+There are many hotels and apartments that specialise in Mallorca cycling.
 There are workshops on site where you can wash your bike down and fine tune it after a hard days cycling.
-Even the menu at Mallorca cycling orientated hotels is geared towards days out cycling with plenty of low fat carbs on offer.
+Even the menus at Mallorca cycling orientated hotels is geared towards days out cycling with plenty of low fat carbs on offer.

 Quality Hotel to suit Cyclists